-Three broad areas make up the overall academic program of Simpson University: the traditional undergraduate program, the adult studies program, and graduate studies programs.
+Three broad areas make up the overall academic program of Simpson University: the traditional undergraduate programs, the adult studies programs, and graduate studies programs.
 Each program has its own governing or advising body.
-The School of Traditional Undergraduate Studies is overseen by the Traditional Undergraduate Academic Council.
+The School of Traditional Undergraduate Studies is overseen by the Academic Council.
 The School of Education (SOE) is overseen by the SOE Academic Council.
-The School of Adult and Graduate Professional Studies is assisted by the Adult Studies Council and the Graduate Professional Studies Advisory Board.
+The School of Adult Studies is assisted by the Adult Studies Council and Graduate Professional Studies is overseen by the Advisory board,.
 The Tozer Seminary Academic Council guides the program of A.W.
 Tozer Theological Seminary.
 All requests for exceptions, waivers, or appeals must be directed in writing to the appropriate council.